KatalystDigital/shieldsign-core/README.md

 ## 🤝 Attribution

-ShieldSign is based on [ShieldSign](https://github.com/shieldsign/shieldsign), an open-source document signing platform licensed under AGPL-3.0.
+ShieldSign is based on [Documenso](https://github.com/documenso/documenso) v2.1.0, an open-source document signing platform licensed under AGPL-3.0.

-We gratefully acknowledge the ShieldSign team for their excellent work in creating the foundation for this project.
+We gratefully acknowledge the Documenso team for their excellent work in creating the foundation for this project.
+See [NOTICE.md](NOTICE.md) for full attribution details.

 ## 📄 License